Real-space density profile reconstruction of stacked voids: Spherical density profile reconstruction: the method

-Second, for a distorted void the density is not spherically symmetric, since the void is distorted along the line of sight direction, z.
-For an isotropic structure, the coordinates x and y are invariant if we consider a rotation around the axis of the line of sight direction.
-We can then define the radius of the projection onto a plane perpendicular to the line of sight: $r_{p}= \sqrt{x^2+y^2}$ (see Figure \ref{method}).
-The distorted density is written: $\rho(r_{p},z)$.
+Secondly, for a distorted void, the density is not spherically symmetric, since the void is distorted along the line-of-sight direction, $z$.
+For an isotropic structure, the coordinates $x$ and $y$ are invariant if we consider a rotation around the axis of the line-of-sight direction.
+We can then define the radius of the projection on to a plane perpendicular to the line-of-sight: $r_{\mathrm{p}}= \sqrt{x^2+y^2}$ (see Fig. \ref{method}).
+The distorted density is written: $\rho(r_{\mathrm{p}},z)$.

-Finally we write the projected density as $I(r_{p})$, only depending on the radius of the projection $r_{p}$.
-We obtain the projected density by summing galaxies in each $r_{p}$ bin at all $z$ (and normalized in the bin).
+Finally we write the projected density as $I(r_{\mathrm{p}})$, only depending on the radius of the projection $r_{\mathrm{p}}$.
+This density can be thought as a column density.
+We obtain the projected density by summing galaxies in each $r_{\mathrm{p}}$ bin at all $z$ (and normalized in the bin).

 We will describe in the next section the method for density profile reconstruction.